iDigBio/idb-backend/README.md

 ### Create a local postgres DB

-The recommended approach is to run postgres via docker (see above)
+The recommended approach is to run postgres via docker (see above).

 If you have a full installation of postgres running locally, the db can be manually created with: